 What is the purpose of any essay?
+How to write my essay?
 Any essay becomes perfect when it catches the attention of the reader and provokes thinking.
 There are multiple ways to enhance the essay.
 An interesting topic does not mean that the content will make the right impression.
 Even with putting useful information in your essay, you might miss a hit.
 So, what does it take to create a successful essay and why knowing how to write a hook for your essay is a deal-breaker?

 You can think of the first sentence of your essay as you would a fishing hook.
 It grabs your reader and allows you to reel the person into your essay and your train of thought.
 The hook for your essay can be an interesting sentence that captures a person's attention, it can be thought-provoking, or even, entertaining.

 The hook for your essay often appears in the first sentence.
 The opening paragraph includes a thesis sentence.
 Some popular hook choices can include using an interesting quote, a little-known fact, famous last words, or a statistic.

 What is the function of the essay hooks?

 If you ever read a book, a blog post, or any article in a modern magazine, you have noticed the catchy phrases.
 When it comes to a book, it is more than a phrase, it is an idea or passage.
 In a blog post, the authors are usually trying to insert an element that catches the reader’s attention and does not let them go away.
 The same works for an essay .
 Even though your teacher has to read and assess it, it does not mean they enjoy it.
 So, in order to get higher grades, and improve the quality of your writing, learn the essay hooks.

 What types of essay hooks are the most efficient?